spanishpear/oxc/apps/oxlint/conformance/snapshot.md

 /*global foo: readonly*/ foo = bar = 1
 ```

-AssertionError [ERR_ASSERTION]: Should have 2 errors but had 0: []

-0 !== 2
+AssertionError [ERR_ASSERTION]: Expected values to be strictly equal:
++ actual - expected

++ 'Global variable leak, declare the variable if it is intended to be local.'
+- 'Unexpected assignment to read-only global variable.'

+    at assertMessageMatches (apps/oxlint/dist/index.js)
-    at assertErrorCountIsCorrect (apps/oxlint/dist/index.js)
+    at assertInvalidTestCaseMessageIsCorrect (apps/oxlint/dist/index.js)
     at assertInvalidTestCasePasses (apps/oxlint/dist/index.js)
     at runInvalidTestCase (apps/oxlint/dist/index.js)
-    at apps/oxlint/dist/index.js

 #### no-implicit-globals > invalid